Certified stucco inspector NJ: Top 3 Essential Tips 2025

 Step 2: Targeted Invasive Testing

 This is where the real detective work begins.
-Based on what we’ve seen so far, we strategically select test locations that will tell us the whole story of your stucco’s condition.
+We strategically select test locations that will tell us the whole story of your stucco’s condition.

-At Stucco Safe, we invest in professional Extech moisture meters that provide readings on a 1-100% scale.
+At Stucco Safe, we invest in professional Delmhorst moisture meters that provide readings on a 1-40% scale.
 This gives us much more detailed information than the standard 1-40 scale meters many inspectors use.
 The difference matters—it’s like comparing a doctor’s precision thermometer to one you’d buy at the drugstore.

 When we insert these probes into the small test holes, we’re measuring the actual moisture content in the substrate behind your stucco.
 But we don’t stop there.
 We also test the firmness of that substrate, because sometimes materials can be deteriorating even when they’re not currently soaking wet.